YellowJacketLinux/lfs-buildscripts/README.md

 run the `PRENINE.sh`:

     root# bash PRENINE.sh

+Note that running that script is only needed when building the USB thumb drive that is used to run the scripts again.

 You can then enter re-enter the chroot (using the same command used before, it should be in very recent bash history) and proceed to the Chapter Nine